sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 ![Contact Routing and Monitoring Event Pipeline](/images/contact-routing/contact-routing-MEP.png)

 Each handler evaluates the event to determine which contacts should be notified.
-For each contact defined in the event, the handler will generate a notification using either the contact's override configuration or the default handler configuration.
-For events which define multiple contacts without applicable overrides, only a single notification will be generated using the default handler configuration.
+For each contact defined in the event, the handler generates a notification using either the contact's override configuration or the default handler configuration.
+For events which define multiple contacts without applicable overrides, only a single notification is generated using the default handler configuration.

-# References
+## Resources

 For further reference please see our [Contact Routing][6] documentation.

-# Additional Resources

-Hopefully you've found this useful!
 If you find any issues or question, feel free to reach out in our [Community Slack][4], or [open an issue][5] on Github.

 [1]: https://account.sensu.io/users/sign_up
 [2]: /sensu-enterprise/latest/integrations/slack